jonchanjc/mxsql-docker/README.md

 See [Here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables?view=sql-server-ver15)
 for full list of SQL Environment Variables.

-# Upgrade/Downgrade between SQL Server version
+# Upgrade/Downgrade between SQL Server CU versions

-The power of container can let you upgrade or downgrade your SQL instance to test for new features and compatiblity but just changing one line of code in the config file.
+The power of container can let you upgrade or downgrade your SQL instance to test for new features and compatiblity by just changing one line of code in the config file.

 ## To switch between different version of CU